Matrix Completion in Group Testing: Bounds and Simulations: Information gain between missing and outcome matrices

-In this section, we will show that the information gain from the erased matrix $\Gamma$ and erased vector $\bV$ is equivalent to that from the original testing matrix $\mM$ and the sample set $\chi$.
-To demonstrate this, we need to show that for a given $\bX \in \chi$, if $(\bX, i)$ is not informative, then there is no information gain on $\Psi$.
-This is equivalent to stating that if there is information gain between $\Psi$ and the test outcome on test $i$ with respect to the input vector $\bX$, the pair $(\bX, i)$ must be informative.
+In this section, we will show that the information gain from the converted missing matrix $\Gamma$ and converted missing vector $\bV$ is equivalent to that from the missing matrix $\mG$ and matrix $\mathbf{X}$.
+To demonstrate this, we need to show that for a given $\bX \in \operatorname{col}(\mathbf{X})$, if $(\bX, i)$ is not informative, then there is no information gain on $\Psi$.
+This is equivalent to stating that if there is information gain between $\Psi$ and the test outcome on test $i$ with respect to the column vector $\bX$, the pair $(\bX, i)$ must be informative.
 We summarize this argument in the following theorem.

-\begin{theorem} Let $t, \chi, \Psi$ be variables defined in~\cref{sec:intro:formula}.
-Given $\bX \in \chi$ and $\bY := (y_1, \ldots, y_t)^T := \mM \odot \bX$, for any $i \in [t]$ such that $(\bX, i)$ that is not informative, we have:
+\begin{theorem} Let $t, \mathbf{X}, \Psi$ be variables defined in~\cref{sec:intro}.
+Given $\bX \in \operatorname{col}(\mathbf{X})$ and $\bY := (y_1, \ldots, y_t)^T := \mM \odot \bX$, for any $i \in [t]$ such that $(\bX, i)$ that is not informative, we have: